Noufalmutairi/Python-Health-Data-Project/README.md

 ## Dataset
 The dataset (`Ha_dataset.csv`) contains 770 rows and 12 columns.
+Note: this dataset is synthetic , just for practising Analysis skills.

 ### Data Dictionary:
 - **ID**: Unique identifier for each patient.